What is the Criminal Justice Act (CJA)

 After the selection board has convened and selected a panel, a General Order is signed appointing the new panel members.

-General Order #340 appoints the most recent panel.
+General Order #378 appoints the current panel.

 CJA PACER Account

 Once you are appointed to the panel, you will need to contact PACER and request an exempt CJA account be set up for you to use when working on cases where you are CJA appointed counsel.
 This account is free of charge and may be used for CJA purposes only.
 Accessing cases that are not related to CJA responsibilities is strictly prohibited when using your CJA PACER account.
 You must enter your attorney login and password when researching anything other than your CJA cases.

 Public Access to Court Electronic Records (PACER) is an electronic public access service that allows users to obtain case and docket information from federal appellate, district and bankruptcy courts.

 To obtain more information, please contact PACER via telephone at 1-800-676-6856 or by visiting the PACER website.

 Updated on Jan 10, 2023